gajendhir/csspages/cssflex.md

 # FlexBox Layout in CSS

-The **FlexBox layout** is initiated with the `display: flex;` property and effects the children of the element having this property.
+The **FlexBox layout** is initiated with the `display: flex;` property and effects the way the children of the element are laid-out on the webpage.

 ```css
 (CSS)